andrewbranch/blog/posts/2019-05-26_Writing_React_Components_with_Customizable_Containers.md

 But, how do we type this correctly?
 Button’s props can no longer unconditionally extend `React.ButtonHTMLAttributes`, because the extra props might not be passed to a button.

 _Fair warning: I’m going to go down a serious rabbit hole to explain several reasons why this doesn’t work well.
-If you’d rather just take my word for it, feel free to [skip ahead](#an-alternative-approach) ._
+If you’d rather just take my word for it, feel free to [jump ahead](#an-alternative-approach)._

 <!--@@
   maxWidth: 307